bcgov/mobile-developer-guide/docs/apple_app_signing.md

 1. Choose the new certificate
 1. Click Save
 1. Download the new provisioning profile
 1. Update your GitHub repo's secrets with the new provisioning profile.
-You will need to base 64 encode it first.
+   1. You will need to base 64 encode it first.
 Refer to GitHub's [Installing an Apple certificate on macOS runners for Xcode development](https://docs.github.com/en/actions/deployment/deploying-xcode-applications/installing-an-apple-certificate-on-macos-runners-for-xcode-development) documentation for details.
 1. You may also need to update your exportOptions.plist file with the new UUID of your provisioning profile.
-Refer to the [exportOptions.plist](#exportoptionsplist) section for more details.
+   1. Refer to the [exportOptions.plist](#exportoptionsplist) section for details.